sharstellar/DollarDollar/README.md

 - As a user, I want to be able to have the choice of loading my transaction list from file when I start application
 - As a user, I want to be able to have the option of saving my transaction list when I quit the application

+## Instructions for Grader
+- You can generate the first required event relating to adding transactions to account through the "Add a Transaction" button and entering information following prompt.
+- You can generate the second required event relating to deleting transactions from account through the "Remove a Transaction" button and entering information following prompt.
+- You can locate my visual component within a pop-up that can be shown through the "Quit" menu at the top of menu bar.
+- You can save the state of my application by pressing the "Save Transactions" button.
+- You can reload the state of my application by pressing the "Load Previous Transactions" button.

 ## Citation
-The Json methods and tests are modeled from [JsonSerializationDemo - WorkRoomAPP.java](https://github.students.cs.ubc.ca/CPSC210/JsonSerializationDemo.git)
+The Json methods and tests are modeled from [JsonSerializationDemo - WorkRoomAPP.java](https://github.students.cs.ubc.ca/CPSC210/JsonSerializationDemo.git) Another individual references are stated directly above relating methods as comments